numonium/disco-moviefetch/README.md

 ## Running the App

-To run, simply execute `yarn start` and open `http://localhost:3000` in your web browser.
+To run, simply execute `yarn && yarn start` and open `http://localhost:3000` in your web browser.

 From there, simply use the arrow keys to select a movie or TV show of your liking.